AdefemiAdeyanju/GithubProfile/README.md

 ### 🙂 About Me:
 I am a Data Scientist and Machine Learning Engineer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Nigeria.
-- :telescope: Data scientist, Machine Learning Engineer passionate about leveraging data-driven insights and cutting-edge technology to solve real-world problems.
+- :telescope: Data scientist and Machine Learning Engineer passionate about leveraging data-driven insights and cutting-edge technology to solve real-world problems.

 - :seedling: Exploring Technical writing and New Technologies.